 How Does the Average Person Spend Their Money in Belarus?

-The citizens of Belarus give the most of their monthly budget for food.
+The citizens of Belarus give most of their monthly budget to food.

 Even though it is not expensive, it is of utmost importance for daily life.

-Belarus is not so expensive country in terms of restaurants and cafes and people tend to visit restaurants frequently and spend there more money that on utilities and transportation.
+Belarus is not so expensive country in terms of restaurants and cafes and people tend to visit restaurants frequently and spend more money on utilities and transportation.

-It is also interesting to note that clothes are more frequently bought and more money is spent on them than on utilities which is not common in other countries.
+It is also interesting to note that clothes are more frequently bought and more money is spent on them than on utilities which are not common in other countries.